 Our work experience placements are usually for 2 months.
-Students seeking a longer placement can consider a vocational placement or work experience instead.
+Students seeking a longer placement can consider a vocational placement instead.

 Applying for unpaid student placements

-- Provide the names and contact information for two referees.
+- Provide the names and contact information for 2 referees.
 At least one of your referees must be staff at your institution.

 Our student placements are learning opportunities, not employment opportunities.
 If you seek paid employment with us, visit our careers portal.